Derived equivalences of Calabi-Yau fibrations: fibrations.

 In general, $Y$ has not to be fine, but for any moduli problem of semistable sheaves on a space $X$, we can find a twisted universal sheaf on $X\times Y^{s}$, where $Y^{s}$, denotes the stable part of $Y$, (see \cite{Cal}).
 The twisting depends only on the moduli problem under consideration, and therefore we can view it as the obstruction to the existence of a universal sheaf on $X\times Y^{s}$.

-\begin{theorem} Given a non singular fibration $p:X\rightarrow C$ by $K3$ surfaces of rank sufficiently large with a fixed polarization $l$, there exists a dual fibration which is derived equivalent to the original one and corresponds to a connected component of the relative moduli space $\mathcal{M}^{l}(X/C)$. \end{theorem} \begin{proof}[Proof.]
-Let $\Sigma(p) \hookrightarrow B$ be the discriminant locus of $p$, that is, the closed subvariety in the parameter space $B$ corresponding to the singular fibers.
+\begin{theorem} Given a non singular fibration $p:X\rightarrow C$ by $K3$ surfaces with a polarization class $H$ of degree $d$, there exists at least a dual fibration which is derived equivalent to the original one and corresponds to a connected component of the relative moduli space $\mathcal{M}^{l}(X/C)$. \end{theorem} \begin{proof}[Proof.]
+Let $\Sigma(p) \hookrightarrow C$ be the discriminant locus of $p$, that is, the closed subvariety in $C$ corresponding to the singular fibers.

-Consider for every $t \in B-\Sigma(p) $, the product $X_ {t} \times \hat{X}_{t}$ of the corresponding $K3$ surface $X_{t}$ with its Mukai dual.
-In order to have such a duality we assume there exists a torsion free semistable bundle on $X_{t}$.
-This condition satisfies for example, according to Morrison \cite{Mo}, if the rank of the Neron Severi group $NS(X_{t})$ is bigger than 12.
+For every $t \in C-\Sigma(p) $, consider the $K3$ surface $X_{t}$ and its corresponding Mukai vector $(r_{t},e, s_{t})$, where $2r_{t}s_{t}=(H_{t})^{2}=H^{2}=2d$.
+By Theorem \ref{MO}, we associate to $X_{t}$ a 2-dimensional moduli space $\mathcal{M}(r_{t},e,s_{t})$ which is a FM partner, that is, it has the same derived category.
+We observe that although the degree of the polarization is constant in $t$, the rank of the fibers can jump for some $t \in C$.
+However the condition of the Picard rank being one is open in the Zariski topology and it determines an open set